scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 Now it is time to configure the UI decisions.
 The UI workflow context stores the decision the user has selected.

 * Press the decision tab at the top of the screen
+**If by chance you don't see the DECISIONS tab, it might be because you have your form screen too small...try to widen it a little**
 ![MTADownload](Part2Images/uidecisions.png)

 To add or delete a row press the add or trach can icons.